dda-derek-wendell/Documentation/_entries/22500_marketo_configure_install.md

 ![test image]({{ site.baseurl }}/img/2500/invitation_email.jpg)

 >Follow instructions to set password for the portal
-Log in to your Dodge Link Customer Portal
+Log into your Dodge Link Customer Portal
 Click **Admin** button
 In Admin Menu, select **Configure Install**
 <br> You will find values in Marketo and then paste them  into the portal